Published: 26 Feb 2025 | Reading Time: 5 min read

 By 2018, React introduced Hooks allowing the utilization of state and lifecycle features in functional components, making the code less cumbersome and easy to read.
 React's component-based architecture and use of a virtual DOM made it popular and consolidated its position amongst some of the most influential front-end libraries of modern web development.

-Here are the react.js features to build web applications such as:
+Here are the react.js features to build web applications:

 React allows developers to split the User Interface into independent components.
 These components are the basic building blocks of React, and each is a standalone unit of code that can be reused across an application, making the management of complicated UIs more easy.
 The components may have the state and logic inherent in them.